Chicago fire academy closed due to COVID-19 outbreak, CFD says

-CHICAGO (WLS) -- The Chicago fire academy is closed after an apparent COVID-19 outbreak impacting both students and instructors.
+CHICAGO (WLS) -- The Chicago fire academy is closed until further notice after an apparent COVID-19 outbreak impacting both students and instructors.

 Officials said they are working to determine the source of the outbreak at the Robert J. Quinn Fire Academy, located at 558 W. De Koven Street in the South Loop.
 It's not clear how long the building will be shut down.